Trodelvy® (sacituzumab govitecan-hziy)

 Summary

-Clinical Data on SG Use in Combination With Pembro in 1L PD-L1+ mTNBC1
+Clinical Data on SG Use in Combination With Pembro in 1L PD-L1+ mTNBC

-ASCENT-04, an ongoing, global, open label, randomized, phase 3 study compared the efficacy and safety of SG + pembro vs chemotherapy TPC (gemcitabine + carboplatin, paclitaxel, or nab-paclitaxel) + pembro, as 1L treatment in patients with PD-L1+ (CPS ≥10), inoperable, locally advanced or mTNBC (Figure 1).
+ASCENT-04, an ongoing, global, open-label, randomized, phase 3 study compared the efficacy and safety of SG + pembro vs chemotherapy TPC (eg, gem + carbo, paclitaxel, or nab-paclitaxel) + pembro, as 1L treatment in patients with PD-L1+ (CPS ≥10), inoperable, locally advanced or mTNBC.
 A total of 443 female patients were enrolled.
-Patients who experienced disease progression during treatment with TPC + pembro (as verified by BICR) could crossover to receive 2L SG monotherapy.
+Patients who experienced disease progression during treatment with TPC + pembro (as verified by BICR) could cross over to receive 2L SG monotherapy.1

-• A total of 77 patients who progressed on TPC + pembro within the study crossed over to receive 2L SG monotherapy per protocol.
+• A total of 77 patients who progressed on TPC + pembro within the study crossed over to receive 2L SG monotherapy per protocol.1

 • The safety profile of SG + pembro was consistent with the known safety profile of each agent.
-No new safety concerns emerged with the combination.
+No new safety concerns emerged with the combination.1

 • The most common any-grade TEAEs were diarrhea (70 vs 29%), nausea (68 vs 38%), and neutropenia (63 vs 59%) with SG + pembro vs TPC + pembro, respectively.

-• In the SG + pembro vs TPC + pembro groups, respectively, treatment-emergent SAEs were 38 vs 31%, of these, treatment-related SAEs were 28 vs 19%.
+• In the SG + pembro vs TPC + pembro arms, respectively, treatment-emergent SAEs were 38 vs 31% of these, treatment-related SAEs were 28 vs 19%.

-• Incidence of TEAEs that led to treatment discontinuation were 12% with SG + pembro and 31% with TPC + pembro.
+• Incidence of TEAEs that led to treatment discontinuation was 12% with SG + pembro and 31% with TPC + pembro.

 • Rates of TEAEs that led to death were 3% in both treatment arms; 1% and <1% were deemed treatment-related with SG + pembro and TPC + pembro, respectively.

-Clinical Data on SG Use Combination With Pembro in 1L PD-L1+ mTNBC
+Clinical Data on SG Use in Combination With Pembro in 1L PD-L1+ mTNBC

 ASCENT-04 Study

-ASCENT-04 is an ongoing, global, open label, randomized, phase 3 study that is being conducted to investigate the efficacy and safety of SG + pembro vs TPC + pembro, as 1L treatment in patients with PD-L1+ (CPS ≥10), inoperable, locally advanced or mTNBC (Figure 1).1
+ASCENT-04 is an ongoing, global, open-label, randomized, phase 3 study that is being conducted to investigate the efficacy and safety of SG + pembro vs TPC + pembro as 1L treatment in patients with PD-L1+ (CPS ≥10), inoperable, locally advanced or mTNBC (Figure 1).

 A total of 443 female patients were enrolled.
-Patients who experienced disease progression during treatment with TPC + pembro (as verified by BICR) could crossover to receive 2L SG monotherapy.1
+Patients who experienced disease progression during treatment with TPC + pembro (as verified by BICR) could crossover to receive 2L SG monotherapy.

 bUnresolved Grade ≤2 neuropathy, endocrine-related AEs, and any-grade alopecia were allowed.